 Also emotional cues that are related to that context, will become more important, as almost every decision is guided by emotion.
 For example, in what state of mind is a consumer when shopping, and what response fits best to satisfy his or her needs in that situation?
 Impulsiveness, excitement or even anxiety for example are emotional drivers with very distinct behaviors as outcome.
 If you are able to really understand what the consumer is looking for and why, a true relationship and trust can be build.

-The road to personalization is there but it’s essential to start building capabilities in consumer data and analytics to understand and act on your consumer needs.
+The road to personalization is there, but it’s essential to start building capabilities in consumer data science and analytics to understand and act on your consumer needs.
 Start small (at a point that fits your needs), experiment and expand.
 This is the key to a successful implementation of personalization throughout the entire customer journey.
-In the coming blogs we will dive deeper in the subjects touched, to guide you in the right direction, so stay tuned.